chrislowh/MTK_SCCS/README.md

 1. Dispensing records of montelukast from 1999-12-01 to 2018-12-31, regardless of indication
 2. All diagnosis records and procedures for ?montelukast users
 3. Demographics for patients with a dispensing record for montelukast, including sex, age of birth and age of death
-4. All diagnosis records and procedures for patients with asthma (from?)
+4. All diagnosis records and procedures for patients with asthma (from 1993-01-06 to 2019-12-31)
 5. Dispensing records for all patients with asthma (from?)
 6. Demographics for all patients with asthma (from?)